landmammal/git2/README.md

 add ore changes

-this is a new chage for a forked pepo
+this is a new chage for a forked repo